 Your early 20s are an ideal time to set ground rules for your spending.
 During this stage in your life, you’re most likely making money and have more expenses than ever before.
 Good money management is developed through habits created early on in life.

 Take time to analyze your finances.
 How much can you really afford to spend on food, clothing, and rent or mortgage payments?
 Create a plan that identifies your income and monthly expenses.
 If you need help sticking to your budget, only get out the cash you need for that week or month and keep track of how you’re spending it.

 Build Up Your Credit

-This is a critical time in your life to build up credit.
-In order to do so, follow these steps:
+This is a critical time in your life to build your credit.
+In order to do so, consider these steps:

-- If you have student loans, pay at least the minimum balance on time, every time.
+- If you have student loans, pay at least the minimum payment on time, every time.

 - When you have extra money, put it toward outstanding loans to help you pay down debt